chinya07/Data_Structures_in_Python/README.md

-# Python_Programs
+# Data_Structures_in_Python

-This is my collection of python programs
+This is my collection of python data structures and algorithms programs.